HongYun021021/HongYun021021.github.io/_pages/about.md

   - /about.html
 ---

 I'm now an undergraduate student from [Nanjing University](https://www.nju.edu.cn/).
-My research interest includes natural language processing, AI for science, and machine learning.
+My main research interests are machine learning and its broad applications.
+In the past, my research topic was AI for science, and now I'm working in the field of natural language processing.